Steve Trotter: Other stunts

 Trotter also achieved notoriety in November 1985, when he set the world record for the longest "Tarzan swing" off the Golden Gate Bridge in San Francisco.
 Trotter attached a 176 ft cable to the center span of the bridge, then moved to a point 176 ft away, and jumped off the bridge.
 Trotter, sitting on a small wooden disk attached to the end of the cable, in effect became the weight on a pendulum, traveling at 70 mph (112 km/h).
 Trotter was jailed and charged with trespassing.

 Trotter's attempted repeat of the stunt in 1997 at the Sunshine Skyway Bridge ended in disaster.
 Trotter and four other people jumped, attached to the same cable.
 The plan had not been tested previously, and the cable snapped during the effort, causing Trotter and the others to plunge at least 70 ft into the bay.
 Trotter and Jeff Sargent escaped major injury, but Lori Martin broke a vertebra in her neck and stopped breathing after the accident, forcing the others to administer cardiopulmonary resuscitation to keep her alive in the water.
 Glenn Rohm also broke a vertebra and had his head held in a metal halo drilled into his skull.

+Personal life

+Trotter was born in Providence, Rhode Island, and raised in Barrington, RI.
+Throughout his adult life he worked primarily as a bartender in Sandestin, Florida.
+Notably ACME Oyster House.